Ashu-hub/All-About-Java/InterviewQuestionsJAVA.md

 ````
 **4. Why String pool in java?**

-		Ans: Save memory and increase performance. less number number of strings are created in java heap and hence leaving less work for garbage collector to be done.
+		Ans: Save memory and increase performance. less number of strings are created in java heap and hence leaving less work for garbage collector to be done.

 **2. What does Immuatable means?**

 		Ans:- It means Constant.
-Once Created can notbe changed.
+Once Created can not be changed.
 In java, objects of String are immutable.
 Immutability is useful in MultiThreadng.

 **5. Create a immutable class?**
 		Immutable simply means unmodifiable or unchangeable.